Kid-sized Messenger Bag Free Pattern and Sewing Tutorial

-It’s a simplified messenger bag pattern of my adult-sized messenger bag and you can knock it out in a couple evenings.
+My kids messenger bag free sewing pattern is a variation of my free bridesmaid’s handbag sewing pattern and my free shoulder handbag sewing pattern with the bird silhouette.
 I was pressed for time so left out interior pockets and such but if your kid wants a couple of interior pockets in the messenger bag I can show you how to add those in too.

-I made the messenger bag outside in black corduroy with a floral flap and lining.
+I made the kid’s messenger bag outside in black corduroy with a floral flap and lining.
 And you know that I like to add a little whimsy in my patterns here and there so I made peek-a-boo mini-portrait of Elise’s beloved pink monkey under the flap.
 Elise loves lifting the flap and seeing the homage to her best pal.

 I used to sew handbags.
 A lot of handbags.
 Sold them with my friend Heather at Chicago boutiques and craft fairs out of recycled t-shirts and my precious vintage linen calendars.
 And then I burned out.
 I didn’t want to be saddled to just handbags.
 And I realized that my favorite part was actually dreaming up and figuring out the bag patterns …not sales and production.
 So I gave it up and started merrimentdesign.com and shelved all my handbag patterns in the back of my craft closet.

-- 1 yard fabric for outside
+- 5/8 yard fabric for outside

 - 1/3 yard fabric for inside lining